 A more recent technique of per-oral oesophageal myotomy (POEM) is increasing in use in some centers.

-- there may be characteristic "ballooning" of the distal oesophagus after a myotomy (50%), as the oesophagus bulges through the myotomy 3-4
+On contrast swallow examination, there may be characteristic "ballooning" of the distal oesophagus after a myotomy (50%), as the oesophagus bulges through the myotomy 3-4.

 - 1. Zaninotto G, Attwood SE.
 Surgical management of refractory gastro-oesophageal reflux.
 Br J Surg.
 2010;97 (2): 139-40. doi:10.1002/bjs.6863 - Pubmed citation